Microsoft Removes Antivirus Registry Key Check for All Windows Versions - Slashdot

 Stop drinking Microshit's Kool-Aid (TM)

 Wait, what if I have no antivirus?
-(Score:2)
+(Score:3)

 So without antivirus it will never update?
 And if there are two antivirus softwares it will update as soon as one is compatible, making the system crash due to the other?